 Submitting the proposal

-Submitting the final, internally approved proposal to the funding agency for consideration.
+Once a proposal is completed, it must be internally approved and submitted to the funding agency for consideration.

 Award negotiation and acceptance